Build Ubuntu/Debian packages from source (and apply a patch)

-Sometimes there is a bug in a package from ubuntu that is not yet fixed, or you just want to modify something in the source of a software.
-Here is an easy way to build your own package from the ubuntu sources.
+Sometimes there is a bug in a package from Ubuntu that is not yet fixed, or you just want to modify something in the source of a software.
+Here is an easy way to build your own package from the Ubuntu sources.

 First you need to install the required tools for building software from source